 Goodwin College adheres to the State of Connecticut Campus Security Act, Public Act 90-259, and with the Clery Act.
-All verified cases of on-campus crime, as stipulated by these Acts, are collected by the Vice President for Facilities and Information Technology.
+We take all reports of criminal or inappropriate conduct very seriously and investigate to the fullest extent possible.
+All verified cases of oncampus crime, as stipulated by these Acts, are collected by the Vice President for Facilities and Information Technology and distributed in an annual security report.
 The complete annual report, available to all current and prospective students and staff upon request, is on file in the Hoffman Family Library and in the Office of the Dean of Students.
 It may also be found on the college's web site [www.goodwin.edu].